imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/neural_audio_codecs.md

 ## Introduction

-Neural audio codecs represent a transformative approach to audio compression, leveraging deep learning models to achieve superior sound quality at lower bitrates compared to traditional methods.
-This article examines three pioneering implementations — SoundStream, EnCodec, and HILCodec — while contextualizing their innovations within the broader landscape of AI-driven audio processing.
+Neural audio codecs are a new generation of audio compression tools powered by deep learning.
+Unlike traditional codecs, which rely on hand-crafted signal processing, neural codecs learn to compress and reconstruct audio directly from data, achieving much higher quality at lower bitrates.
+In this guide, we’ll explore three leading neural audio codecs—SoundStream, EnCodec, and HILCodec—highlighting what makes each unique.
+You’ll also find practical code examples showing how to use neural audio codecs to compress and reconstruct audio, so you can experience their capabilities firsthand.

 ## Traditional Audio Codecs